From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: RQ2: Effectiveness of APR Techniques on Regression Bugs

 On the other hand, \textit{prompt-based APR techniques}, including both \textit{zero-shot prompting} and \textit{conversational} strategies, also demonstrate strong performance.
-These methods yield between 15 and 33 plausible patches, with 5 to 9 correct patches, and precision rates ranging from 22.73\% to 35.00\%.
-Among them, ChatGPT-4o with conversational interaction achieves the highest number of correct patches (9 in total) and is capable of repairing every bug fixed by the other tools in this category.
-Overall, ChatGPT-4o outperforms ChatGPT-3.5-Turbo in terms of correct patches.
-For both models, the conversational configuration generally generate more plausible patches than zero-shot prompting.
-In the case of ChatGPT-3.5-Turbo, however, both configurations produce the same number of correct patches.
-Interestingly, the zero-shot prompting configuration results in higher precision for both models, by approximately 6.06\% to 12.27\%, compared to their conversational counterparts.
-This discrepancy may be due to the tendency of conversational strategies to overfit to the given test cases, as they rely on iterative feedback from test executions to guide patch generation, resulting in a higher number of plausible patches.
-As a result, they often produce a higher number of plausible patches, but relatively few correct ones among them.
+These methods yield between \firstrevision{28 and 60 plausible patches}, with \firstrevision{8 to 18 correct patches}, and precision rates ranging from \firstrevision{21.95\% to 37.14\%}.
+Among them, ChatGPT-4o with conversational interaction achieves the highest number of correct patches (18 in total).
+Overall, ChatGPT-4o outperforms ChatGPT-Turbo-3.5 in terms of correct patches: ChatGPT-4o achieves \firstrevision{18} and \firstrevision{13} correct patches under the conversational and zero-shot configurations, respectively, compared to \firstrevision{9} and \firstrevision{8} for ChatGPT-Turbo-3.5.
+For both models, the conversational configuration generally generates more plausible patches than zero-shot prompting.
+Interestingly, the zero-shot prompting configuration results in higher precision for both models (\firstrevision{37.14\%} vs. \firstrevision{30.00\%} for ChatGPT-4o, and \firstrevision{28.57\%} vs. \firstrevision{21.95\%} for ChatGPT-Turbo-3.5), compared to their conversational counterparts.
+This discrepancy may be due to the tendency of conversational strategies to overfit to the given test cases, as they rely on iterative feedback from test executions to guide patch generation, resulting in a higher number of plausible patches but relatively few correct ones among them.

-In sum, RepairLLaMA and ChatGPT-4o (Conversation) achieve the best performance in terms of the number of correct repairs, each successfully fixing 9 bugs.
-However, RepairLLaMA exhibits superior precision, making it the most reliable tool among all evaluated techniques.
-The union of both tools results in 14 unique bugs being fixed in the \textsc{RegMiner4APR} benchmark.
-Notably, RepairLLaMA is able to repair five bugs, \textit{RegressionBug-17, 30, 37, 54, and 95}, that ChatGPT-4o (Conversation) fails to fix.
-This may be attributed to ChatGPT-4o’s conversational strategy, which tends to over-modify the code or overfit to specific failing test cases, likely due to over-inferring.
+\begin{insightbox} \textit{In sum, ChatGPT-4o (Conversation) achieves the highest number of correct repairs, successfully fixing \firstrevision{18} bugs, while RepairLLaMA achieves \firstrevision{15} correct repairs with the highest precision of \firstrevision{48.39\%}, making it the most reliable tool among all evaluated techniques.
+The union of both tools results in \firstrevision{27} unique bugs being fixed in the Java portion of the RegressionBug4APR benchmark.
+Notably, RepairLLaMA is able to repair \firstrevision{9} bugs that ChatGPT-4o (Conversation) fails to fix, while ChatGPT-4o (Conversation) is able to repair \firstrevision{12} bugs that RepairLLaMA fails to fix, highlighting the complementary nature of the two approaches.} \end{insightbox}